danilocurvelo/imd0030-20242/projects/deques.md

 In computer science, simpler solutions are typically preferred over more complicated solutions because they're less likely to contain subtle bugs. `ArrayListDeque` provided a simple solution to implementing a deque, but exhibited significantly degraded performance on some methods.
 How does `ArrayDeque` compare to `ArrayListDeque`?

 {: .deliverable }
-Give a best-case and worst-case asymptotic runtime analysis for each of `addFirst`, `addLast`, `removeFirst`, and `removeLast` in both `ArrayDeque` and `ArrayListDeque`.
-Explain the runtime of each implementation in a couple sentences while referencing the code.
-Summarize your results by explaining why experienced software engineers prefer `ArrayDeque` over `ArrayListDeque` for implementing browser history.
+Give a best case and worst case asymptotic runtime analysis for each of `addFirst`, `addLast`, `removeFirst`, and `removeLast` in both `ArrayDeque` and `ArrayListDeque`.
+Explain the runtime of each implementation in a couple sentences.

 ### Experimental analysis